msquared-au/docker-tutorial/README.md

 set of containers can then be managed all at once with single commands.

 1. Shut down the containers we created above: run `docker stop app1 app2 proxy acme`
-    * Tip: if you don't have any other containers running, this command will stop all containers: `docker stop $(docker ps -a -q)`
+    * Tip: this command will stop all containers: `docker stop $(docker ps -a -q)`
 1. Remove the containers we created above: run `docker rm app1 app2 proxy acme`
-    * Tip: if you don't have any other containers on the system, this command will remove all stopped containers: `docker container prune`
+    * Tip: this command will remove all stopped containers: `docker container prune`
 1. Create a folder called `web`, and within it create a file called `compose.yaml` with the following content:
     ```nginxproxy
     services: